Note

 In order for the deployment to be successful, there are several prerequisite that are required to be in place.
 To make it easier to validate that all permissions and requirements are correct, use the PowerShell prerequisite script that is available for download on this tab.

-The script will be pre-populated with the values provided in the previous steps.
+The script is prepopulated with the values provided in the previous steps.
 Run the PowerShell script as a domain user on the Domain Controller virtual machine or on a domain joined Windows Server VM.

-Once the script has been executed and the prerequisites have been validated, then select the confirmation checkbox.
+After the script finishes executing and the prerequisites are validated, select the confirmation checkbox.

 Select Review + Create.